 - She represented India against Sri Lanka and won the Lionel Fonseka Memorial Trophy.

 - She along with her sister Anu Peshawaria won the first-ever women’s festival sports title in 1975 for Delhi.

 Her Tenure as an IPS Officer

 She joined the Indian Police Service (IPS) in the year 1972 after receiving training at the National Police Academy at Mount Abu.
 She was first posted as the Sub-Divisional Police Officer at Chanakyapuri Police Station in Delhi, which covers the areas of Rashtrapati Bhawan, PM House, Lutyens Delhi and offices of many key government officers and ministers.
 She then became the first woman officer to lead Delhi Police’s male contingent at the Republic Day Parade in 1975.
 She served creditably in a host of appointments ranging from Deputy Inspector General of Police, Mizoram; Advisor to the Lieutenant Governor of Chandigarh, Director General of Narcotics Control Bureau and many others.
-Her district police assignments at the North and West district of Delhi Police brought another side of her and confirmed her as an officer who not only believed but also practiced.
-Her last appointment was as the Director General of Bureau of Police Research and Development, India.
-She took voluntary retirement on 27 November 2007 and was relieved from her duties by the government of India on 25 December 2007.
+Her district police assignments at the North and West district of Delhi Police brought another side of her and confirmed her as an officer who not only believed but also practised.
+Her last appointment was as the Director-General of the Bureau of Police Research and Development, India.
+She took voluntary retirement on November 27, 2007, and was relieved from her duties by the government of India on December 25, 2007.